English, Bachelor of Arts College of Letters & Science

 Major Advising

-All new and prospective English majors are encouraged to see an undergraduate staff advisor, individually, once per year, at minimum.
+All new and prospective English majors are encouraged to see an undergraduate Academic Advisor or Peer Advisor, individually, once per year, at minimum.

 Foreign Languages